BlockchainCommons/GordianServer-macOS/README.md

 - Click to download `GordianServer-macOS-v0.1.0.0.dmg`
 - Open the DMG and drag the app to the Applications folder.
 That's it!

-`GordianServer-macOS-v0.1.5.dmg` has been pgp signed, the pgp signature can be viewed.
-It is on the [same release page](./releases/tag/v0.1.5) and named `GordianServer-macOS-v0.1.5.dmg.asc`

 ### Build Mac App from source using Xcode

 Instead of downloading binaries through our Github repo, you can build *GordianServer-macOS* by hand using Apple's *Xcode*.